The Huntsman: Winter's War: Home media

-The Huntsman: Winter's War was released on Digital HD on August 2, 2016 and was followed by a release on Blu-ray and DVD on August 23, 2016.
+The Huntsman: Winter's War was released on Digital HD in August 2016 and was followed by a release on Blu-ray and DVD on August 23, 2016.
 The film debuted at No. 1 on the home video sales chart.
 A Blu-ray extended edition (with DVD & digital HD) was also released with a run time of 120 minutes.

 Reception

 Box office

-The Huntsman: Winter's War grossed $48.4 million in North America and $116.6 million in other territories for a worldwide total of $165 million, against a production budget of $115 million.
+The Huntsman: Winter's War grossed $48.4 million in the United States and Canada, and $116.6 million in other territories, for a worldwide total of $165 million, against a production budget of $115 million.
+The Hollywood Reporter estimated the film lost the studio at least $75 million when factoring together all expenses and revenues.

 North America

 In the United States and Canada, early tracking suggested the film would open to $24–30 million, which was significantly lower than its predecessor's $56.2 million opening in 2012.
 The film opened in 3,791 theaters and grossed $7.3 million on its first day, including $1 million from its early Thursday night previews.
 In its opening weekend, it grossed a lower-than-expected $19.4 million, which was about 64% less than the original film's opening.
 Due to its underperforming opening weekend, the film lost Universal $30–40 million, with some estimates having the total losses at up to $70 million.
-The Hollywood Reporter estimated the film lost the studio at least $75 million, when factoring together all expenses and revenues.